 - Individuals with Acquired Brain Injury: People who have sustained an acquired brain injury can choose from a growing array of services and supports that adapt to their changing needs.
 Our services are designed to help the individual live a full and productive life, as independently as possible.

 Our goal is to provide the highest quality of services to all individuals.
 This includes a combination of instruction, skill training, counseling, support, personal care and assistance in any area pertinent to successful community living.
-In keeping with our mission, REM Wisconsin strives for each client to achieve his or her greatest potential for self-sufficiency, empowerment and quality of life.
-We have a commitment to offering client choice and individualized services, respect for diversity and heritage, and unfaltering regard for client safety and welfare.
+In keeping with our mission, REM Wisconsin strives for each individual to achieve his or her greatest potential for self-sufficiency, empowerment and quality of life.
+We have a commitment to offering choice and individualized services, respect for diversity and heritage, and unfaltering regard for the safety and welfare of the individuals we serve.